The following questions and answers give examples to assist a charity in making decisions about advocacy and political campaigning.

 No. A charity cannot have a purpose to engage in or promote activity that is illegal.

-- A charity with a purpose of advancing the natural environment cannot have a purpose of encouraging its members to engage in illegal methods such as intimidation, trespassing or assault to promote a change to the law regarding logging.
+For example, a charity with a purpose of advancing the natural environment cannot have a purpose of encouraging its members to engage in illegal methods such as intimidation, trespassing or assault to promote a change to the law regarding logging.

 Should a charity support (or oppose) a particular political party or candidate?

 No, because the charity will run the risk of being found to have a disqualifying political purpose, and therefore not being a registered charity.
-However, a charity can have a purpose of supporting (or opposing) a specific policy or law that is relevant to another charitable purpose.

-- A charity that has the charitable purpose of advancing religion can’t have a purpose of promoting a particular candidate because that candidate’s views are consistent with the religious faith the charity promotes.
 If it promotes a particular candidate, it runs the risk of being found to have a disqualifying political purpose.
 But the charity can publish material advising of the candidate’s views on issues that have implications for people of that faith.

 Should a charity distribute how–to–vote cards on election day for a particular candidate or party?